-Prior to a storm, satellite images helps pinpoint where previous disaster events have occurred, where they are likely to occur in the future and the costs associated with.
-After the storm, satellite images can be used to determine the extent of landscape change and monitor the progress of recovery.
+Prior to a storm, satellite images help pinpoint where previous disaster events have occurred, where they are likely to occur in the future, and the costs associated with historical events.
+After the storm, the satellite map can be used to determine the extent of landscape change and monitor the progress of recovery.

 Damage and Recovery Assessments

-The spatial resolution of an image determines the ability to view individual features such as buildings and bridges.
-It also affects the ability to monitor and assess damage conditions, and depends on the nature of the disaster itself for example, flooding, wind pressure, and storm surge.
+The spatial resolution of a satellite map determines the ability to view individual features such as buildings and bridges.
+It also affects the ability to monitor and assess damage conditions and depends on the nature of the disaster itself, for example, flooding, wind pressure, and storm surge.